gjorquera/Gaston.Life/content/books/how-to-take-smart-notes.md

 1. **Index this note.** Add this note to one or more indexes or entry points for a particular topic in your Zettelkasten to make sure that you can find this particular note if you wanted to.
-1. **Dedupe.** At some point it will happen that a new idea you just had was already in your Zettelkasten.
+1. **Dedupe.** At some point, it will happen that a new idea you just had was already in your Zettelkasten.
 If this happens, realize that these things are normal.
 Look at your old note, evaluate the differences, and improve it with the new information you now have.